 What Kind of Language is Dari?

 Dari, along with Farsi spoken in Iran and Tajiki spoken in Tajikistan, is one of the three literary languages that stem from a common language spoken in the Middle Ages called Pārsi (Arabized as Fārsi).
 Together with Farsi and Tajiki, Dari belongs to the West Iranian branch of Indo-European languages.
-The term Dari is derived from the word dar which meant the court in the classical language.
-So Dari is “the language of the court.”
-Dari is an analytic, or isolating language, which uses auxiliary words to build constructions indicating grammatical meanings.
+The term Dari is derived from the word dar, which means the court in the classical language.
+So, Dari is “the language of the court.”
+Dari is an analytic or isolating language that uses auxiliary words to build constructions indicating grammatical meanings.
 It does not have gender or declension of nouns and adjectives; most plural nouns are regular.

 What Alphabet is Used to Write Dari?